 In other words, you now have 100% control over what order your campaigns appear.
 That way, you can leverage the most popular social proof notifications to boost engagement with new visitors.

-When you’ve configured your display settings, there’s just one more step.
+When you’ve configured your display settings, there’s just one more step left.

 When it comes time to publish, you should be at this screen:

-You’ll notice the preview or your recent sales notification popup on WordPress, so you can check for any spelling mistakes or changes needed for your design.
+You’ll notice the preview or your recent sales notification popup on WordPress so that you can check for any spelling mistakes or changes needed for your design.

-If you’ve been following this tutorial, though, you’ll see there’s one thing left to do.
+If you’ve been following this tutorial, you’ll see one thing left to do.
 Under the preview of the recent sales notification popup, it shows that our site isn’t connected yet:

 We need to fix that.
 Scroll down and find the embed code for your TrustPulse account: